aurelienfernandez/EscapeFromIRS/readme.md

 8. Join your partner (beware of betrayals)
 9. Escape the country to go to the Bahamas
 10. Enjoy your freedom as a rich white privileged man

+### Details

+#### Step 1

+In the first step, you are woken up by the FBI slamming your door to arrest you.
+You can either choose to open the door, escape through the window or go to the garage.
+If you surrender, you lose.
+If you go through the window, you should decide which clothes to wear and how to escape the police (going through the forest in your backyard).
+If you go to the garage, you take your car and have to dodge policemen or you will get shot immediately.

+#### Step 2

+Now is the time to change your identity and call a friend to help you later.
+If you don't change your identity, you will be arrested in the next step.
+If you don't call one of your two friends, you will be stuck in step 8.
+One of your friends, friend 1, will help you while the other one, friend 2, will betray you.
+Take the direction of the airport.
+If you go anywhere else, you'll be arrested.
+You can have cosmetic surgery, but it is just a bonus.